aws-solutions/media-services-application-mapper/docs/REST_API.md

 # REST API

 ## Amazon API Gateway
-Some information regarding the API can be found in the API Gateway.
+Some information regarding the API can be found in the API Gateway resource for MSAM.
+Following are the instructions to view the API for a specific installation of MSAM.

-* Using the Services menu in the AWS Console navigate to CloudFormation
+1. Using the Services menu in the AWS Console navigate to _CloudFormation_
-* In the stacks listing, choose the MSAM nested stack containing the name CoreModuleStack
+1. In the stacks listing, choose the MSAM nested stack containing the name _CoreModuleStack_
-* Select the Resources tab on the page
+1. Select the _Resources_ tab on the page
-* Find the resource with the logical ID RestAPI and the type AWS::ApiGateway::RestApi
+1. Find the resource with the logical ID _RestAPI_ and the type _AWS::ApiGateway::RestApi_
-* Click the physical ID link
+1. Click the physical ID link
-* Choose 'Documentation' at the left side
+1. Choose _Documentation_ at the left side

 ![API Key ID](images/api-gateway-documentation.png)